bimalka98/Data-Structures-and-Algorithms/README.md

 > Atom TabNine client is an advanced AI based auto-completer for all programming languages

-> VS code C/C++ extension with IntelliSense, debugging, and code browsing.
+> VS code C/C++ extension with IntelliSense, debugging, and code browsing

 > g++ command is a GNU c++ compiler invocation command, which is used for preprocessing, compilation, assembly and linking of source code to generate an executable file.

 ## *Compilation and Execution*